v31ndev/ans/README.md

 28
 ```

-> **Note:** In case of floating point numbers, the number before and after the floating point are calculated separately.
+> **Note:** In case of floating point numbers, the numbers before and after the floating point are calculated separately.
 The conversion works both ways (NUM to ANS, ANS to NUM).
 Both `.` and `,` separators are supported.
 >```bash
 >$ ./ans -r -a 12
 >M